 We like to meet our guests upon arrival.
 We talk about your plans, help you choose local activities, places to eat that meet your tastes and budget, introduce you to the house and, if you like, take you on a tour of the waterfall or even Tracy City, Grundy Lakes State Park and the trailhead to world-famous Fiery Gizzard trail.

 So, the first stop is our house.
-GPS does a pretty good job of getting you onto our road.
+GPS does a pretty good job of getting you to our house if you use Google Maps.
+Other GPS systems will get you to our road.
 After that, it can be a little dicey.
 So, give us a call for the address and to let us know your ETA.
 As you get within 20 minutes or so, we appreciate a text or another call just to make sure we will be there when you arrive and everything is ready.
 Then look for the numbers on our mailbox post and the big rock next to the driveway with a plaque that says “The Millers”.

 After settling in, we take our cues from our guests.
 Many if not most are here to enjoy some peace and quiet and decompress in nature.
 We respect that.